ArsProgramma-private/TranslationPeek/README.md

 # ReadMe
 This is a straightforward solution for a developers translation-mapping issues.
-Essentialy it does do the following: if you hover a word in your code or markup that matches an id inside your jsaon-translation-mappings, a tooltip is shown.
+Essentialy it does do the following: if you hover a word in your code or markup that matches an id inside your json-translation-mapping, a tooltip is shown.
 This tooltip either contains the first or all translations found for the hovered id.

 ## Install
 Just like any other VSCode extension.